9.6 Overall Score

 Any POS system will report your sales, but some will detail your best selling items and categories, as well as show costs and even margins so you can measure the effectiveness of your pricing.
 When looking for a system that will provide you with reports, find one that allows you to download the reports so you can have them in the future.

 Any time you are making transactions, there is an associated risk.
 Data security should be one of your top priorities.
 A number of POS systems are equipped with end-to-end encryption or other security measures to assure that no personal information is stolen by a third party during and after transactions.

 Here are a few other important factors to consider when choosing a POS system:

 A POS system allows you to accept payments and make sales.
 It can be broken down to the following three components.

 Most POS systems are partnered with other companies, which may have their own set of fees.
-Keep that in mind, as some POS systems may require a monthly fee as well.
-These should be disclosed on each POS site.
+Other POS systems may not be partnered, but may require a monthly fee of its own.
+Pricing varies between companies and can depend on the package of services that you select.
+All fees should be disclosed on each POS site.

-At the basic level, POS systems also accept payments and forward them to your bank account.
+At the basic level, POS systems, like cash registers accept payments at the time of a sales transaction.
+The major difference is in the software provided by the majority of systems and its efficiency.
+Typically the system will keep track of all transactions, build reports, manage inventory, and perform other functions that a cash register cannot.
 POS systems have the ability to help small businesses run and grow their entire business.
 From a small business standpoint, it’s almost a no-brainer.